RaedShabbir/Paraphraser/README.md

 This repo streams from reddit/showerthoughts and generates paraphrases It works using the Confluent platform.

-It used a streamlit consumer to display the results.
+It uses a streamlit consumer to display the results.

 Usage: